mylms/Arduino-Matrix-Clock/README.md

 # Arduino-Matrix-Clock

 Simply Arduino Clock with LED matrix display 32 x 8 pix.
-In this sketch is used LedControl library (https://github.com/wayoda/LedControl).
+In this sketch is LedControl library (https://github.com/wayoda/LedControl) used.

 - Arduino Nano
 - DS3231 module
-- 4x LED matrix with MAX7219 driver
+- 4x LED matrix with MAX7219 driver (used LedControl library)
 - 2x button

 For use external power supply (no USB) you need